nrkno/terraform-registry/README.md

 Terraform does not allow disabling TLS certificate verification when accessing a registry.
-Unless you have a valid certificate (signed by a valid CA) for your hostname you will have to patch and build Terraform from source to disable the TLS certificate validation.
+Unless you have a valid certificate (signed by a valid CA) for your hostname, you will have to patch and build Terraform from source to disable the TLS certificate verification.

 ### Build Terraform